Stencyl/stencylpedia/chapter-9/atlases.md

 ### Combine Related Resources Together Into Atlases

-If you're fairly sure you'll usually be using a certain group of resources in conjunction with each other, consider grouping them into the same atlas.
+If you're fairly sure that you'll typically be using a certain group of resources in conjunction with each other, consider grouping these resources into the same atlas.

-For example, you could have an "Underwater" atlas that features seabed tiles, various fish actors and a water-themed music track.
-Or if you wanted to be more specific in your atlas assignments, you could even give individual enemies their own atlases (especially if individual enemies use multiple resources).
+For example, you could have an "Underwater" atlas that contains seabed tiles, various fish actors and a water-themed music track.
+Or if you wanted to be more specific in your atlas assignments, you could even give individual enemies their own atlases (especially if individual enemies use multiple unique resources, like their own sound effects and projectiles).

 ### Watch Your Memory Usage